COUNTRY DESCRIPTION: Sierra Leone is a developing country in western Africa still recovering from a ten-year civil war that ended in 2002. English

 Mission in Sierra Leone (UNAMSIL) withdrew in December 2005 and Sierra Leone resumed responsibilities for its own security.

-The Sierra Leonean police are working to improve their professionalism and capabilities, but fall short of U.S. standards
+The Sierra Leonean police are working to improve its professionalism and capabilities, but these fall short of U.S. standards

 in response time, communications, and specialty skills.

 Areas outside Freetown lack most basic services.
 U.S. Embassy officials are free to travel throughout Sierra Leone.
 Travelers are urged to exercise caution especially when venturing beyond the capital.
 Road conditions are hazardous and serious vehicle accidents are common.
 Travel outside the capital after dark is not allowed for U.S. Embassy officials and should be avoided by all travelers.
 Emergency response to vehicular and other accidents ranges from slow to nonexistent.